William Bailey (engineer)

 Sir William Henry Bailey (10 May 1838 – 22 November 1913) was a British engineer, businessman and local politician, knighted by Queen Victoria for his work on the creation of the Manchester Ship Canal.

 Bailey was born on 10 May 1838 in Salford, England to John Bailey and Elizabeth Ann Bailey.

+He was elected to membership of the Manchester Literary and Philosophical Society on 7 February 1888 and President of the Society 1905–07.